SheetJS/sheetjs/demos/altjs/README.md

 ChakraCore is an embeddable JS engine written in C++.
 The library and binary distributions include a command-line tool `chakra` for running JS scripts.

-The simplest way to interop with the engine is to pass Base64 strings.
+The simplest way to interact with the engine is to pass Base64 strings.
 The make target builds a very simple payload with the data.